orlamadden/personafy/README.md

 #### View user personas

-- Read or 'view' user personas, either from the public personas page, or the my perosnas page when the user is logged in.
+- Reading or 'viewing' user personas is achieved on the public personas page.
+If a user is logged in, this action can also be done through the my personas page when the user is logged in.
 Users can also view an individual user persona.
-From there, users can print personas, or if a user is logged in, they can also edit their own persona from this screen.
+From there, users can print personas, or if a user is logged in, they can also edit and delete their own persona from this screen.

 #### Edit a user persona